Sakthivel-official/Sakthivel-official/README.md

 - 👋 Hi, I’m @Sakthivel-official
-- 👀 I’m interested in Compatetive Program
+- 👀 I’m interested in Competitive Program
 - 🌱 I’m currently learning FullStack Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me